msepahvand/dotnetcore-docker/README.md

 2 - Configure the ECS CLI
-`ecs-cli configure --region ap-southeast-2 --access-key AWS_ACCESS_KEY --secret-key AWS_SECRET_KEY --cluster ecs-cli-demo`
+`ecs-cli configure --region ap-southeast-2 --access-key AWS_ACCESS_KEY --secret-key AWS_SECRET_KEY --cluster studentapi-demo`

 3 - Create an ECS cluster
 Here we create an ECS cluster which is 1 instance of type t2.medium, note that we need to generate a key pair in EC2 dashboard which maps to `EC2_KEY_PAIR_NAME` here